10 Best Gay Dating Apps to Find Love and maybe More

 Grindr, started in 2009, is one of the best gay dating apps if not the best in most of the western world, and very much subscribes to the “right here, right now” ethos.

 The grid of hot guys is based on location, so organising a hot session with someone in your area shouldn’t be a stretch.
 While there are those using Grindr that are looking for something a little more than just sex, don’t hold out too much hope.
 It’s pretty much dick, dick and more dick.
 Benefits such as advanced filters, seeing who’s viewed your profile and read your messages, and access to more profiles are available with a subscription.
+It’s one of the best gay datings apps in London, or NYC, check out if it’s in your City and you won’t be dissapointed.

 - Long-standing gay hookup app